sigurdurthorjonsson/myoisst/README.md

 http://nco.sourceforge.net/

 to subset the global datasets and take averages at the original resolution.
-For the mackerel we averaged the daily files in July of each year and then took a 20 year average 1990-2009 prior to the start of continous IESSNS surveys.
+For the mackerel,  averaged the daily files in July of each year and then took a 20 year average 1990-2009 prior to the start of continous IESSNS surveys.
+See legacy scripts in this [folder](nco-scripts) and the averages as nc-files in [folder](macArea), the reference climatology chosen by the survey group as [file](macArea/ave_m07.nc), annual July averages in year-subd-irectories to the side (dailies removed).

-Have hear about efforts to make it possible to do the data aquisition directly from R, hope that will be fruitful.
+Have heard about efforts to make it possible to do the data aquisition directly from R (similar to the package marmap), hope that will be realized some time.